-In March 2016 Crystal Cruises revealed plans to build the world's first purpose-built polar class mega-yacht - Crystal Endeavor - the company's first-ever expedition ship, scheduled to enter service in August 2018.
-The vessel has max passenger capacity 200 and all 100 suites.
+In March 2016 Crystal revealed plans to build the world's first purpose-built polar class megayacht - Crystal Endeavor - the company's first-ever expedition ship.
+It was initially planned to enter service in August 2018 but due to shipyard issues, the construction was delayed and the vessel's delivery was rescheduled for 2021.
+The superyacht has max passenger capacity 200 and all 100 suites.

 The yacht is fitted with offshore dynamic positioning technology and computer-controlled navigation systems allowing it to automatically maintain position using its own propulsion (thrusters and propellers).
 This allows the vessel to stay above coral reefs without using anchors, which could damage the seabed.
 The ship is similar to the "discovery yacht'" Scenic Eclipse (2018) built for Scenic Cruises.

-In November 2016, Crystal announced a yacht fleet expansion - from 1 to 3 new vessels, with scheduled deliveries in 2019 (Endeavor), 2021 (TBN) and 2022 (TBN).
-The sister-vessels (TBN) will have the already "standard" for the ultra-luxury "mega-yacht" cruising industry mini-subs, helicopters and ROVs (Remotely Operated Vehicle).
+In November 2016, Crystal announced a yacht fleet expansion - from 1 to 3 new vessels, with scheduled deliveries in 2021 (Endeavor), 2021 (TBN) and 2022 (TBN).
+The sisterships will have the "standard" for the ultra-luxury "megayacht" cruising industry mini-subs, helicopters and ROVs (Remotely Operated Vehicle).

 Crystal's yacht fleet will operate in polar and coastal regions - European Arctic (during summer), migrating whales route (sailing along the coasts of Europe and the Americas), down to Antarctica (during winter).
 The bold decision to built 3 new polar ships followed 3-year research that found that nearly 70% of Crystal Cruises passengers are highly interested in polar expedition travel.

 Diamond-Class ships (2022-2025)